TestTheTests/TTT_RecombinationGenomeScans/ml_project/README.md

 ## Run the pipleline yourself

 Start by cloning this repository so you have all the scripts and all the input contained in the "results_final" folder.
 Then run calcAdditionalStatsFromVCF.py.
-I provided 2 ways to doe this:
+I provided 2 ways to do this:

 1) Run the script directly.
 It will process the inputs in parallel using the python multiprocessing module.